 In this short article, we break down the costs associated with bankruptcy.

 The Cost of Bankruptcy

-One of the first questions of a potential bankruptcy client asks is what cost of bankruptcy?
+One of the first questions a potential bankruptcy client asks is what is the cost of bankruptcy?
 Is the cost of bankruptcy expensive?

 It’s a valid concern considering individuals thinking about bankruptcy are in the midst of challenging financial times.